DavidMiles1925/image_resizer/README.md

   - Saving may drop embedded color profiles, leading to slight color shifts in some viewers.
 If color fidelity matters, consider converting to sRGB explicitly or preserving ICC profiles (requires code changes).
 - HEIC/HEIF and WebP
   - Not currently supported via the extension filter.
 To work with HEIC/HEIF, install pillow-heif and modify the extension filter; WebP may work if your Pillow build supports it and you extend the allowed extensions.

+### HEIC/HEIF support and saving behavior

+- HEIC/HEIF input support requires pillow-heif:
+  - Install with: pip install pillow-heif
+  - If pillow-heif is not installed, HEIC/HEIF files may not open and will cause errors or be skipped.
+The app will display a message on startup if HEIF support is missing.
+  - On some Linux distributions you may need system libraries (libheif and/or decoders) for pillow-heif to work; consult the pillow-heif documentation for platform-specific instructions.
+- If HEIC/HEIF files still fail to open after installing pillow-heif:
+  - Ensure your Python environment is the one you installed pillow-heif into (activate the correct virtualenv).
+  - Check for install-time warnings/errors (native libs missing on Linux).
+- HEIC/HEIF inputs are now always saved as JPEG:
+  - Any .heic/.heif file processed by the app will produce an output file with the .jpg extension (suffix + .jpg).
+  - JPEG does not support alpha/transparency; if the source has an alpha channel it will be converted to RGB (alpha discarded) before saving.
+  - Metadata (EXIF, ICC) may be lost during conversion to JPEG—if preserving metadata is important you will need additional code to copy EXIF/ICC data.
+- If you see errors saving HEIC files:
+  - The code intentionally writes HEIC inputs to JPEG to avoid unreliable HEIC saving support.
+If saving still fails, check output folder write permissions and available disk space.
+  - If saving to the same folder where the original file is open (Windows), the save may fail — use a different output folder or keep a non-empty suffix so the filename differs.
+- If you want HEIC output instead of JPEG
+  - This release forces HEIC inputs to JPEG outputs.
+To change behavior, edit the saving logic in resize_image and ensure you have saving support for HEIC in your environment (not always available).

 ### Resizing options